Forever the Sickest Kids: 2012–2013: J.A.C.K. and hiatus

-Reunion and continued hiatus (2017–present)
+2017–present: Return

-Earlier in November 2016, it was announced the band was planning to perform again.
+In November 2016, the band confirmed that they would be performing again.
 The band returned to the stage and performed at the So What?!
-Music Festival in Grand Prairie, Texas from March 24 to March 26, 2017.
-Their performance was well received and marked the first time they had played together since late 2013.
+Music Festival in Grand Prairie, Texas from March 24 to 26, 2017.
+Their performance marked the first time they had played together since late 2013.

-In an interview with Highlight Magazine, Cook revealed the band has no plans to release new music or to hold any performances in the near future.
+In an interview, Cook revealed the band has no plans to release new music or to hold any performances in the near future.
 However, he said if the timing is right the band will perform again, "even if it's just for one, fun show."
 As stated in the article, "The band isn't defunct, but dormant.
 The band [is] on pause until opportunity and availability align again."
 Cook concluded, "Keep following us on Facebook.
 That's where the updates will be."

 On April 29, 2018, the band celebrated the 10 year anniversary of Underdog Alma Mater by releasing limited vinyl editions of the album.
+The group performed in July 2019 in Texas as part of the Sad Summer Festival.
+On June 24, 2023, the band performed at the So What?!
+Music Festival in Dallas.
+They also performed a set at The Trees in Dallas on June 23, 2023, as a "pre-SoWhat" show.

-On December 25, 2018, the band announced on Twitter that they have an upcoming event in 2019 after their hiatus.
-On March 17, 2019, the band announced the end of their hiatus and performed in July in Texas as part of the Sad Summer Festival.
-As of 2022, the band has not released any new music or toured, making the future of the band uncertain.
+Outside of Forever the Sickest Kids, Cook works as a Texas realtor, Bello composes music for companies, TV shows and films such as Macy's, The Flash, The Vampire Diaries and Diary of a Wimpy Kid and Turman occasionally performs as an independent artist.